Veterinary Medical Technology A.A.S.

 5. Satisfactory completion of required immunizations.

-6. Work-Based Learning sites may require criminal background checks and/or drug screening prior to acceptance/placement to that site.
-Work-Based Learning sites can refuse a student's acceptance/placement to that site if the student does not meet any standards set by the policies and procedures of that site.
+6. Work-Based Learning sites may require criminal background checks and/or drug screening prior to acceptance/placement at that site.
+Work-Based Learning sites can refuse a student's acceptance/placement at that site if the student does not meet any standards set by the policies and procedures of that site.
 Placement in a Work-Based Learning site is not guaranteed.

 Courses requiring a grade of "C" or better: ACA, CHM, MAT, VET, WBL